 Powertrain Model Generator

 Regarding the modelling of battery cells, it is crucial to use sophisticated electrochemical models that are able to represent the battery cell in a wide range of different conditions.
-Well established models such as equivalent-circuit models are usually not able to represent the battery cell in extreme conditions such as low temperatures or high currents.
+With the knowledge of the electrochemical properties of the anode, cathode and electrolyte, a large number of battery variants can be created using building blocks.
+On the other hand, the commonly used models, such as equivalent-circuit models are usually not able to represent the battery cell in extreme conditions like at low temperatures or high currents.
+They also require that the cell is already available in hardware for pulse test measurements.

 Once the model is set up, simulations based on real conditions (e.g. drive cycles or fast charging profiles) can be performed.
-The results of these simulations are then inserted into a decision matrix along with other KPIs such as the cost of different components (Figure 2).
+The results of these simulations are then evaluated in a decision matrix with other KPIs such as the costs of the various components (Figure 2).